Gathering Dreams

 • Preheat the oven to 400°F (200°C).

 • While the squash and chickpeas are roasting, wash the salad and chop the green onions.
-Add the salad, green onions, pecans, dried cranberries, and pumpkin seeds in a bowl.
+Add the salad, green onions, pecans, dried cranberries, and pumpkin seeds to a bowl.

 • Assemble the salad by adding the butternut squash and chickpeas to the rest of the ingredients, drizzle with the dressing, toss lightly, and serve immediately.